SLICOT/SLICOT-SystemIdentification/README.md

 The programs have been extensively tested on various test examples and are fully documented.

-The current release of `SLICOT-SystemIdentification` is version 1.0, dated November 1, 2021.

 ## Requirements

 The codes have been tested with MATLAB 2015b through 2021b.
 To use the functions, the Control System Toolbox must be installed in MATLAB running under 64-bit Windows 7, 8, 8.1 or 10.